-Are you ready to sell your course on Thinkific, but you’re not quite sure how to get the final pieces in place?
+Are you ready to sell your course on Thinkific (partner link), but you’re not quite sure how to get the final pieces in place?
 Then stick around because today I’m going to tell you how to create a highly converting landing page and the strategies I use in my own multiple six-figure coaching business!
 This is how to create a landing page in Thinkific.

 The landing page, also known as a “sales page” is what your clients see when they come to purchase your course.
 All of your promotional content, funnels, etc. should be directed to this page, which is why it’s important to make sure it’s going to work for you and convert.
 Thinkific as a site is extremely useful, of course in the sense of building and selling online courses, but it also has options within the program to help you promote that said course.
 The key is just knowing how to use it to your full advantage.

 The first thing to know for how to create a landing page in Thinkific is that it’s a drag and drop block editor.